 This scheme allowed employers to furlough workers often in lieu of making redundancies.
 The scheme can therefore be seen as a proxy Covid-19 employment impacts that may have occurred if the support had not been offered.
 The Job Retention scheme is being wound down gradually, ending in October.
-Latest data for October 2020 shows that across the country take-up of the scheme has decreased with less furloughed employments since July.
+Latest data for August 2020 shows that across the country take-up of the scheme actually increased with more furloughed employments in August than in June.

-As of October 2020 (latest data), 3,200 employments were furloughed in Pendle.
-This equates to 58 furloughed employments per 1,000 working age residents.
-This is a higher rate than Lancashire (50), the North West (54) and England (54).
-It is also a decrease of 53% from July when Pendle had 6,800 furloughed employments.

-Number of Furloughed Employments per 1,000 Working Age Residents, July & October 2020
+As of August 2020 (latest data), 14,600 employments were furloughed in Pendle.
+This equates to 264 furloughed employments per 1,000 working age residents.
+This is a higher rate than Lancashire (150), the North West (182) and England (184).
+It is also an increase of 21% from the start of summer where Pendle had 12,100 furloughed employments this may imply a deteriorating picture and a bigger cliff edge for when the job retention scheme is finally wound down.
+Number of Furloughed Employments per 1,000 Working Age Residents, June & August 2020